microsoft/coe-starter-kit/coe-cli/docs/install.md

 To run the COE CLI application you will require the following

-1. A local install of [Docker](https://docs.docker.com/get-docker/)
+1. A local install of [Docker](https://docs.docker.com/get-docker/) this can be either Community Edition or Enterprise Edition.
+If you are installing onto a desktop environment you will normally pick a Community Edition deployment.

 ### Install

-NOTE: Note on some operating systems you may need to use sudo before each of the docker commands.
+NOTE: On some operating systems you may need to use sudo before each of the docker commands.

 1. Build docker image.